smartlook/smartlook.github.io/_docs/sdk/ios.md

 ## Reporting issues and changelog

-Please report all issues to [Smartlook iOS SDK issues](https://github.com/smartlook/smartlook-ios-sdk/issues) at GitHub.
+For more information on how to report issues please check our [Smartlook SDK Support section](https://smartlook.github.io/docs/sdk/support/#how-to-submit-an-issue).

-You can also contact our developers directly on our [Discord server](https://discord.gg/SbEt98m).

 [Smartlook iOS SDK Changelog](https://github.com/smartlook/smartlook-ios-sdk) records all notable improvements, changes and fixes in SDK releases.